 How do I know which areas of the Library buildings are zoned green, yellow, or red?

 The Education Library is designated as a yellow zone area.
-Posters indicating all zones and permitted behaviour are posted in high traffic areas of the North Location Library.
+Posters indicating all zones and permitted behaviour are posted in high traffic areas of the North Oshawa Library.
 Also, signs are posted throughout the libraries designating the colour zone for each area.
 The Social Science Library Quiet Room is a red zone, while all other areas are posted as yellow zones.

 What do I do if someone is violating a posted zone?

 Begin by politely reminding the other user(s) that their behaviour is not in keeping with the designated use of the space.
 Library and security staff also monitor noise levels and building use on a regular basis and will respond to user complaints.

 What happens if I violate the posted zone or other guidelines?

 Violations will result in escalating actions from verbal warnings to police intervention as deemed necessary under university protocols.